 - CAP MODs with a start date that occurs on or before the start of the Delivery Year must be submitted and "Provisionally Approved" or "Approved" by PJM in the Capacity Exchange system prior to the opening of the Base Residual Auction's or Incremental Auction's bidding window in order for the CAP MODs to be considered in a party's Generation Resource Position and the calculation of Available ICAP to offer for a Base Residual Auction, Incremental Auction or bilateral unit-specific transaction. - All other CAP MODs must be submitted a minimum of 2 business days prior to the start date of the CAP MOD.
-The CAP MOD must be "Approved" by PJM in the Capacity Exchange system prior to the start date of the CAP MOD in order to be considered in a party's final Daily Generation Resource Position. - If the status of a "Provisionally Approved" CAP MOD changes to "Denied" or "PJM Withdrawn", there will be no change to any party's RPM Resource Commitments 14. - CAP MODs cannot be created during an RPM Auction's bidding window and clearing week. - CAP MODs that are not in the "Approved" status by the start date of the CAP MOD will have their status changed to "PJM Withdrawn". - CAP MODs that would cause the summer rating of a generation resource or the capacity value of an ELCC Resource to exceed such unit's Capacity Interconnection Rights will be "Denied" by PJM. - Prior to 2020/2021 Delivery Year, CAP MODs for wind resources that would cause the capacity value for a wind resource to be less than 0.85 times the Design Capacity Value of the wind resource will be "Denied" by PJM, unless the generation owner provides data to PJM and the IMM that supports a capacity value that is less than 0.85 times the Design Capacity Value.
-The Design Capacity Value of a wind resource is equal to a Capacity Factor times the Net Maximum Capacity as described in Rules andProcedures for Determination of Generating Capability (M-21).
+The CAP MOD must be "Approved" by PJM in the Capacity Exchange system prior to the start date of the CAP MOD in order to be considered in a party's final Daily Generation Resource Position. - If the status of a "Provisionally Approved" CAP MOD changes to "Denied" or "PJM Withdrawn", there will be no change to any party's RPM Resource Commitments 11.

+- CAP MODs cannot be created during an RPM Auction's bidding window and clearing week. - CAP MODs that are not in the "Approved" status by the start date of the CAP MOD will have their status changed to "PJM Withdrawn". - CAP MODs that would cause the summer rating of a generation resource or the capacity value of an ELCC Resource to exceed such unit's Capacity Interconnection Rights will be "Denied" by PJM.